 YouTube TV channels — Sports Plus add-on

-YouTube TV includes channels like ESPN, NFL Netflix and Fox Sports channels.
-And it also has a Sports Plus premium add-on.
+YouTube TV includes channels like ESPN, NFL Network and Fox Sports channels.
+It also has a Sports Plus premium add-on.
 This will get you sports channels that put an emphasis on some international sports and things that you normally won't find in the United States.

 - Billiards TV